liskova-s/PAA_cuda/README.md

-# Paralellisation of spatial phase modulation simulation using cuda
+# Paralellization of spatial phase modulation simulation using cuda